Indoor rainy days activities for preschoolers

 I often find spice jars under the couch or tucked behind pillows, and that’s OK maybe your child doesn’t do this specifically, but something similar sparks interest.

 Use that curiosity by pulling everything from the cupboards and having them line it up instead, neatly around their space.
+I experienced it that organizing all the jars, channels energy, builds focus and keeps rainy-day indoor play purposeful.

 3: Mix-and-Match Silly Stacking Puzzle